Updated July 3, 2023

 There are two types of fiscal policies: Expansionary policies and Contractionary policies

 1. Expansionary Policies

 Expansionary Policies involve increasing aggregate demand, either by direct intervention or indirectly through monetary actions.
-The goal of expansionary policies is to reduce unemployment and increase economic output to its potential level.
+It aim to reduce unemployment and increase economic output to its potential level.

 - Fiscal policy has the most immediate effect on aggregate demand for goods and services.
 A fiscal expansion, for example, boosts aggregate demand in one of two ways.
 First, if the government increases its purchases while keeping taxes constant, it directly increases demand.
 Second, lowering taxes or increasing transfer payments increases households’ disposable income, causing them to spend more on consumption.
 This increase in consumption will boost aggregate demand.

-- It also influences the exchange rate and the trade balance in an open economy.
+- It also influences an open economy’s exchange rate and trade balance.
 Rising interest rates due to government borrowing attract foreign capital during a fiscal expansion.

 2. Contractionary Policies

 Contractionary policies do the opposite, decreasing aggregate demand by reducing government spending or raising taxes.
-The goal of contractionary policies is to reduce inflation or even deflation, which can be a result of an overheated economy with high aggregate demand.
+It aim to reduce inflation or even deflation, which can result from an overheated economy with high aggregate demand.

 Fiscal Policy: Effects of Contractionary Policies

 In order to restore order to the business cycle, a government may pursue a contractionary fiscal policy, even to the point of inducing a brief recession and other damaging expansionary symptoms.
 A government can accomplish this by cutting public spending and public sector salaries or laying off employees.